-- The Wire - Stringer Bell hears that two of his men have spotted stick-up man Omar, and gives the okay for them to attack despite it being Sunday (the "truce" day).
-What he doesn't know is that not only is it Sunday, but Omar is taking his grandmother home from church.
-Both Omar and his grandmother narrowly escape, but Stringer's partner Avon mentions stories about their people shooting her and urinating on her church hat.
+- Stringer Bell hears that two of his men have spotted stick-up man Omar, and gives the okay for them to attack despite it being Sunday (the traditional "truce" day when underworld business is set aside).
+What he doesn't know is that not only is it Sunday, but Omar is in the middle of taking his grandmother to church when the hitmen strike.
+Both Omar and his grandmother narrowly escape and are unharmed, but Stringer's partner Avon later mentions stories making the rounds among the other drug lords (who are all appalled by the whole thing) about their people shooting her and urinating on her fancy church hat.

 - The 1962 song "Do You Hear What I Hear?", written by Noel Regney and Gloria Shayne, is told in the style of Chinese whispers, and describes how word of the birth of the baby Jesus is relayed to higher upon ever higher authority, starting with the "night wind", then "little lamb", then "shepherd boy", then "king", and finally "people everywhere".